© Crown copyright 2018

 Actions for businesses and other stakeholders

-Any existing rights and licences in force in the UK will remain in force automatically after March 2019 and no action is required from the right or licence holder.
+Any existing rights and licences in force in the UK will remain in force automatically after the UK leaves the EU and no action is required from the right or licence holder.
 For UK, EU and third country businesses there will be no significant change to the legal requirements or the application processes.
 Pending applications will continue to be assessed on the same basis, and new applications can continue to be filed.

 Supplementary protection certificate holders, applicants for supplementary protection certificates, and third parties may wish to familiarise themselves with any changes to the related regulatory processes (human and veterinary medicines and chemicals).
 All technical notices can be found here.